pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 ![OneStory](http://pietropassarelli.com/img/newsHackOneStory/OneStory_02_Podcast.png)

-at the Hackathon only the switch from article to podcast was demonstrated.
+at the Hackaton only the switch from article to podcast was demonstrated.

 ### quickQuote

-[quickQuote](http://pietropassarelli.com/quickQuote.html) given a video, it sends it to Spoken Data speech-to-text API to get a transcription.
+[quickQuote](http://pietropassarelli.com/quickQuote.html) given a video, it sends it to spoken data speech to text API to get a transcription.

 When the transcription is done it generates a hypertranscript, that can be used to select a quote.
 Exporting a text quote, trims the corresponding video.